mcalla314/tkintertoy/docs/tutorial.rst

 application, they were stumped with the complexity of programming a GUI, even with *Tkinter*.
 So I developed an easy to use GUI library based on *Tkinter* that made it much simpler for their applications.
-After several trials the result was *Tkintertoy* which is even easy to use, but also can be create more complex GUIs.
+After several trials the result was *Tkintertoy* which is easy to use, but also can be create more complex GUIs.
 I have been teaching using it locally and created a series of narrated Powerpoint slides using *Tkintertoy* in the development of easy applications on YouTube.
 With this version, I have fixed a few minor bugs, improved the documentation, improved the operation of